AustinCodingAcademy/311_wk3_day1_db_select/README.md

 2. Select the "state" field for users with a first name of "Glory"

+SELECT *
+FROM users
+WHERE first_name ="Glory"

-3. Select all fields from users who's phone1 starts with "773"
+3. Select all fields from users who's phone1 starts with "773"SELECT *
+SELECT *
+FROM users
+WHERE phone1
+LIKE '773%'

 ## Query Responses

 1.
   * How many rows were returned:
+  7 row
   * First name of the first user:
+    Mitsue

 2.
   * How many rows were returned:
+    2row
   * What states do they live in:
+    MD, TX
 3.
   * How many rows were returned:
+    6 row
-  * What's the last email on the list:
+  * What's the last email on the list: nichelle_meteer@meteer.com

   ## Summary